aslatter/aws-eks-sandbox/README.md

 * I don't really install workloads into the cluster when I test upgrades
-* The ingress-controller does not update CRDs
+* The gateway-controller does not update CRDs
 * There's no CSI controller installed
 * The same IP-allwo-list is applied to both the front-end load-balancer as the k8s API server and other resources